Login

 Exams are structured as follows:

-Attending students (>34 h of attendance in module 2) will be evaluated on the basis of (A) one short (2-3 page) “response paper” on the weekly readings (40%), (B) attendance and participation (20%), and (C) a final oral exam (40%).
+Attending students (>34 h of attendance in module 2) will be evaluated on the basis of (A) one short (2-3 page) “reaction paper” on a list or readings published on the Course’s website (40%), (B) attendance and participation (20%), and (C) a final oral exam (40%).
 Attendance to the final oral exam is compulsory in order to pass the exam.
-The oral exam will cover all mandatory readings for attending students

 Non-attending students will take an oral exam on ALL the mandatory reading materials for non-attending students.